 Most of the town beaches in Tenerife have lifeguards, who are there to protect you in case anything happens.
 Always listen to the lifeguards, because they know the ocean well and they know where currents are strong.

-- Yellow flag + Red Flag: Swimming forbidden for children; Adults should swim with caution
+Yellow flag + Red Flag: Swimming is forbidden for children; Adults should swim with caution

 Advice for swimming in Tenerife and the other Canary Islands:

-- Please be kind and don't throw plastic bottles, plastic bags or any other waste into the ocean waters - it is important for the survival of marine life and we should all respect the nature around us, even when we are on holiday
+Please be respectful and don't throw plastic bottles, plastic bags or any other waste into the ocean waters - it is important for the survival of marine life and we should all respect the nature around us, even when we are on holiday

 Book now one of the best rated excursions

 FAQ about the ocean surrounding the Canary Islands

 What sea surrounds the Canary Islands?